shubham1408/GroupChat/README.md

 This is an asignment codebase which includes apis with unit test cases Of GroupChat.

-All post APIs are token authenticated and browsable apis and GET apis are also autheticated APIs
+All post APIs are session authenticated and browsable apis and GET apis are also autheticated APIs

 # URLS FOR APIS (APIS ARE BROWSABLE)